roboscienceorg/book/source/Filtering/SensorFusion.rst

     y shift (add) =  0.140376647675
     z shift (add) =  -0.0420388951565

+.. _`Fig:shiftednormalcurves`:
 .. figure:: FilteringFigures/fusiondemo2.*
    :width: 50%
    :align: center

    The shifted curves for the three sensors.
-[Sensor A is shown in red, sensor B in green and sensor C in blue.][Fig:shiftednormalcurves]
+Sensor A is shown in red, sensor B in green and sensor C in blue.

 Once you have the standard deviations, we can perform a single measurement using the three sensor and then merge the three into a